AdobeDocs/experience-platform.en/help/query-service/use-cases/get-meaningful-signals.md

 ## Prerequisites

 This guide requires you to have the [Data Distiller](../data-distiller/overview.md) SKU as part of your package offering.
-If you are unsure whether ou have this, please speak to your Adobe service representative.
+If you are unsure whether you have this, please speak to your Adobe service representative.

 ## Create a derived attribute